Governance Statement

 • Facilitating digital training.

-The AGS and IT Team maintain the School’s digital infrastructure, ensuring efficient service delivery and adherence to IT policies.
+The IT and AGS Team maintain the School’s digital infrastructure, ensuring efficient service delivery and adherence to IT policies.
 They support cybersecurity, provide technical assistance, and facilitate digital training, ensuring that the School follows best practices in IT management.

 Director Responsibilities and Oversight